SFH-Foundation/sfhfoundation/docs/prescriptions/practice/transformative-worship.md

 ![Transforming hearts](../img/sfh_transformed.jpg)

-_These excerpts come from only the first few pages of "[Transformative Worship in Islam: Experiencing Perfection](../../../books/general-islam/transformative-worship)".
-For more detailed descriptions of actual practices, and for your own deeper understanding and insight, please refer to the entire book_.
+_These excerpts come from the first few pages of "[Transformative Worship in Islam: Experiencing Perfection](../../../books/general-islam/transformative-worship)".
+For detailed descriptions on application of practices and their meanings please refer to the entire book_.